Financial Aid Policies

 However, federal financial aid funds may be used only one time to repeat previously passed courses, for which students have already received credit.
 For example, if you have passed a course with a grade of D and have received credit for the course, you may only repeat the course one time and receive federal financial aid funds to repeat a previously passed course to improve your grade.
 You may be required to retake the course as many times as necessary to achieve a C grade in order to advance to the level course, but you will not receive financial aid for the same course more than two times, for which you have received credit.

 In some cases, it is still possible that the dollar amount of the financial award may cover your tuition balance.
 Your financial aid award will be calculated based on your eligible financial aid coursework excluding non-repeated courses.
 If you have student loans, you will have to be enrolled in at least six (6) credits non-repeated coursework to receive your student loan and to be eligible for your work-study awards.

 Further, if you have not passed a course by receiving an F or WF grade or withdrawn (W) from a course and have not received credit, you will be able to receive financial aid to repeat the course, provided you are in compliance with the College's Satisfactory Academic Progress Policy.

 Financial Aid Award Year

-Students interested in applying federal financial aid toward the Summer 2018 Semester should contact the Student Financial Aid & Scholarships Office for more information about specific Summer financial aid eligibility or review our Summer Financial Aid page.
+Students interested in applying federal financial aid toward the Summer 2019 Semester should contact the Student Financial Aid & Scholarships Office for more information about specific Summer financial aid eligibility or review our Summer Financial Aid page.